machariamuguku/machariamuguku.github.io/README.md

 [![Product Name Screen Shot][product-screenshot]](http://muguku.co.ke/)

-I felt my previous basic HTML and CSS portfolio inherently fell short in some aspects.
+I felt my previous basic `HTML` and `CSS` portfolio inherently fell short in some aspects.
 This is a redress for that.

 What I was aiming for:

-- Completeness.
-Unlike the previous one, I wanted this version to look and feel more like the final version from the very start.
+- **Completeness**.
+Unlike the previous one, I wanted this portfolio version to look and feel more like the final version from the very start.
-- Simplicity.
-I wanted everything but only those important to the site to be in here, on the same page, and accessible on a single page load.
+- **Simplicity**.
+I wanted everything important in here, on the same page, accessible on a single page load.
-- Minimalism.
-I hearkened to my design philosophy
+- **Minimalism**.
+As is my design philosophy

   > less is more .